Check out my custom vibration dampener

 - Relieve tension and pressure

-Players often wear compression sleeves for tennis elbow, which offer added support to increase blood flow and promote healing.
+Players often wear sleeves for tennis elbow, offering added support to increase blood flow, promote or enhance the healing process, and prevent further injury.

 However, beyond athletics, compression sleeves have applications for treating or preventing lymphedema by helping move lymph fluid that builds up and causes swelling or discomfort.